gfox1984/sample/README.md

 * 🎯 writing unit tests
 * 😍 understanding accessiblity

-So give it a try, and do your best!
-Good luck.
+So give it a try and good luck!

 ## Available Scripts